 Jan Greylorn has recently accepted a position as Director of Planning and Technology Integration at Global Telematics.
 He has more than twenty years experience working in government technology planning and an additional ten years working with corporate planning and reporting.
 He has an extensive network of contacts in local government transportation offices, corporate transportation staffs, and transportation associations.

-Dick Nelson is president of and senior research analyst for Integrated Transport Research (ITR), a Washington State non-profit corporation organized to advance new concepts in transportation planning and transportation investment decision making.
+Dick Nelson was president of and senior research analyst for Integrated Transport Research (ITR), a Washington State non-profit corporation organized to advance new concepts in transportation planning and transportation investment decision making.
 Under his direction, ITR pioneered the concept of least-cost transportation planning for metropolitan regions.

 Dick was principal investigator for a study of cost-effective regional transportation solutions in the Puget Sound region sponsored by the Energy Foundation.
 He also collaborated with John Niles on the Beyond Telecommuting study for the U.S. Department of Energy and University of California at Berkeley.
 While serving in the Washington State legislature, Dick cosponsored Washington State's growth management act and legislation improving state and regional transportation planning.